Frequently Asked Questions

 Examples of more frequently used polyols include simple alditols such as erythritol, xylitol, D-glucitol (sorbitol), and D-mannitol and disaccharide sugar alcohols such as maltitol, lactitol, and isomalt.

-HHC Protein is ideal for those with dysphagia and other swallowing issues.
+HHC Ice Creams are ideal for those with dysphagia and other swallowing issues.
 Our ice cream is considered a transitional food.
 Thorough testing of our products indicate an IDDSI (The International Dysphagia Diet Standardization Initiative) Level 4 (Puree) when served cold and IDDSI Level 3 (moderately thick) at room temperature.

 Cannabinoids such as cannabidiol (CBD) are derived from the Hemp plant.
 Products containing CBD, other cannabinoids, or any part of the Hemp plant are considered “Hemp Extract” and will be subject to Rule 5K-4.034, FAC.
 “Hemp Extract” means a substance or compound intended for ingestion that is derived from or contains Hemp and that does not contain other controlled substances.

 They are both varieties of the plant Cannabis sativa L. However, Hemp has a total THC level that does not exceed 0.3% on a dry weight basis.
 Marijuana has THC levels that exceed this amount.